Skip to content

 The Baikal teal is a species of duck found in eastern Russia and East Asia.
 It is also known by two other names: bimaculate duck and squawk duck.

-This species of duck is a dabbling duck, meaning it feeds in shallow water by tipping its body forward and upending itself in order to reach food that is beneath the surface.
+This species of duck is a dabbling duck, meaning it feeds in shallow water by tipping its body forward and upending itself to reach food beneath the surface.

 It is a migratory bird, breeding in eastern Russia and then migrating to East Asia for the winter season.
-Its scientific name is Sibirionetta formosa, and it is a small duck with a narrow, pointed bill.
+Its scientific name is Sibirionetta Formosa, a small duck with a narrow, pointed bill.

 It has a grey bill and grey-brown head and neck, with a white throat patch that can be seen in flight.
 Its body is grey-brown, with fine white spots and a white line on the sides.

-The Baikal teal is an important species for conservation, as it is listed as vulnerable on the IUCN Red List.
+The Baikal teal is an essential species for conservation, as it is listed as vulnerable on the IUCN Red List.

 KingdomAnimalia